A's, Astros walk off field in protest, game postponed

 Oakland starter Chris Bassitt appeared to be going through his pregame routine, ramping up to pitching in the visitor’s bullpen but abruptly stopped warming up about 15 minutes before the scheduled first pitch.

-Houston starter Lance McCullers Jr. walked to the right field bullpen with an orange glove and ball, but only sat on a bench and never warmed up before heading back to the dugout shortly after the national anthem.
+Houston starter Lance McCullers Jr. walked to the right field bullpen with an orange glove and ball, but only sat on a bench and never warmed up.

+McCullers headed back to the dugout shortly after the national anthem, which was played before the players took the field.

+“If we can change one person’s mind, have a conversation that changes one person’s thought process that saves a life, this was worth it to us,” said Astros outfielder Michael Brantley, who is Black.
+“As a group, we’ve done a great job talking about it, but these situations that keep coming up have to stop.
+I think we all feel the same way.”

-On Thursday, the New York Mets and Miami Marlins took a similar action before their game at Citi Field.
+On Thursday, the New York Mets and Miami Marlins took a similar action before their game at Citi Field, walking off the field.

+"We felt like this message was bigger than missing another game to show support for our brothers, not only on our team but across the league as well to let them know we have their backs,” Astros outfielder Josh Reddick said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports